 Provides the material for a comprehensive undergraduate biochemistry course.
 Topics include: production of biochemically useful energy, biochemical pathways, the structure and metabolism of carbohydrates, protein structure and functions, and the structures of lipids and nucleic acids.
 The required laboratory will provide correlating exercises.
-Prerequisite: CHEM 2324 or CHEM 3324 or one year of organic chemistry with a minimum grade of C or permission of the instructor.
+Prerequisite: CHEM 3323 with a minimum grade of C or instructor's permission.
 Course rotation: Varies.